ovarchuk/test-milan-art/README.md

 * Run `npx prisma migrate deploy`.
 Prisma will check DB scheme and will apply all needed migrations.
 * Run `npm run start:dev` for start
 * Run `npm test` for tests

+## Test cases:
+✓ should return "Hello World!"
+✓ user sign-up - success
+✓ try to get profile image
+✓ user sign-up: should throw Error cos we use same email ✓ log-in: success
+✓ log-in: should fail cos of wrong credentials